arielhr1987/leira-cron-jobs/README.txt

 == Description ==

-Cron Jobs is a simple, but powerful plugin that will help you to manage you site cron jobs easily.
+Cron Jobs is a simple, but powerful plugin that will help you to manage your site cron jobs easily.

 We provide basic actions to manage cron jobs.
 New features are plan to be available soon